 - Cold packs to reduce pain and swelling

 - Compression knee wrap

 - Medicines such as ibuprofen

-- Stretching exercises
+- Stretching and strengthening exercises

 - Arch support in shoes

 While runner’s knee usually results from excessive training or overuse, or an injury, it may be caused by a variety of factors, including a structural or anatomical defect, or a certain way of walking or running.
 These factors can include:

 - A kneecap that is too high in the knee joint (what’s called high patella)